 Here are the top five questions that you should ask your doctor about cellular therapy:

 Question 1: Is cellular therapy a treatment option for COPD or other lung diseases?

 Many physicians today recognize the challenges of finding effective and sustainable treatment options for their patients who might be suffering from debilitating lung disease such as COPD, pulmonary fibrosis and interstitial lung disease.
 Today, cellular therapy is a viable treatment option for individuals suffering from these diseases.
-The Lung Institute is dedicated to educating physicians that cellular therapy can help improve the quality of life for their patients.
+The Lung Health Institute is dedicated to educating physicians that cellular therapy can help improve the quality of life for their patients.
 Physicians can check out the web portal that was designed specifically for them here.

 Question 2: How is the cellular therapy done?

 Cellular therapy is performed by using the patient’s own blood.
 These cells are then isolated and given back to the patient via IV.
 Treatment is on an outpatient basis, minimally invasive and occurs over 3 days with each session being about 2 to 3 hours.